hilton/hilton.github.com/blog/_posts/2021-12-14-csv-encoding.md

 [Filip Andrejevic](https://unsplash.com/photos/QmX5lw8StoQ){:.photocredit}

-As well as [confusing delimiters](csv-delimiters),
-CSV files have other problems that make them a pain to work with.
+As well as [confusing delimiters](csv-delimiters), comma-separated values (CSV) files have other problems that make them a pain to work with.
 They keep using the wrong [character encoding](https://en.wikipedia.org/wiki/Character_encoding), for one.

 ## Accidental metal to nerd conversion